Jesse Tobias

-Jesse Tobias (born April 1, 1972) is an American musician who has been the lead guitarist and co-writer for Morrissey since 2004.
+Jesse Tobias (born April 1, 1972) is an American musician who has been the lead guitarist and co-songwriter for Morrissey since 2004.
 Tobias first gained fame during a brief tenure with the Red Hot Chili Peppers in 1993, although he was replaced by Dave Navarro within a month after joining the band.
 Before he joined the Chili Peppers, he briefly played with the band Mother Tongue.
 In 1995, Tobias joined the touring band for Alanis Morissette, and from 1999 to 2005 he was a member of the musical duo Splendid alongside his then-wife Angie Hart.